ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 This document defines the "connect-udp" HTTP Upgrade Token. "connect-udp" uses the Capsule Protocol as defined in {{HTTP-DGRAM}}.

-A "connect-udp" request requests that the recipient establish a tunnel over a single HTTP stream to the destination target server identified by the "target_host" and "target_port" variables of the URI template (see
+A "connect-udp" request requests that the recipient proxy establish a tunnel over a single HTTP stream to the destination target identified by the "target_host" and "target_port" variables of the URI template (see
 {{client-config}}).
 If the request is successful, the proxy commits to converting received HTTP Datagrams into UDP packets and vice versa until the